-- The Advanced Interferometer Configurations Working Group (AIC) including Newtonian Noise - The Quantum Noise Working Group (QNWG) - The Lasers and Auxiliary Optics Working Group (LAWG) - The Optics Working Group (OWG) - The Suspensions and Isolation Working Group (SWG) - The Controls Working Group (CWG)
+- The Advanced Interferometer Configurations Working Group (AIC) including Newtonian Noise and Interferometer Simulations. - The Quantum Noise Working Group (QNWG). - The Lasers and Auxiliary Optics Working Group (LAWG). - The Optics Working Group (OWG). - The Suspensions and Seismic Isolation Working Group (SWG). - The Control Systems Working Group (CSWG).

-The intent of this white paper is to provide a synopsis of the current and future R&D directions of these working groups.
+The purpose of this white paper is to provide a survey of the current and planned R&D of these working groups and will be updated yearly based on ongoing R&D and both the experimental and observational results obtained.